-Airline and passenger service, safety and security are of critical importance to the Company, with passengers central to Company's activities.
+Airline and passenger service, safety and security are of critical importance to the company, with passengers central to the Group's activities.
 Health, Safety and Wellbeing is at the heart of everything we do.
-Following successfully gaining top rating in the 5 star audits in 2018, Aberdeen was awarded the "Sword of Honour" from the British Safety Council in 2019.
-Further details regarding investment in airport facilities are included in the Financial overview section of this report.
+Following successfully gaining top rating in the 5 star audits in 2022 at all three airports, they were also all awarded the prestigious "Sword of Honour" from the British Safety Council in 2022, the first airport group ever to do so.
+All three also received an International Safety Award with Aberdeen and Glasgow attaining Merit and Southampton attaining Distinction in 2022.